 - Photographic and videotaped image

-The College may disclose any of these items at its discretion, without prior written consent unless the student notifies the registrar in writing that he or she does not wish to permit such disclose.
+The College may disclose any of these items at its discretion, without prior written consent unless the student notifies the registrar in writing that he or she does not wish to permit such disclosure.
 Requests for non-disclosure by the student are in effect from the date received in writing from the student until rescinded in writing by the student.

 Students are encouraged to contact the College Registrar (Flory Hall, ext.
 5313, email address email@example.com) with questions about this Policy.